studios-network/studios-network.github.io/FacialMotion/Unreal.md

      <img src="../images/unreal/image.png" width="836" height="925" alt="Open Device">
    </p>

-## Character Control Setup
+## Step 3: Character Control Setup

 1. In the *My Blueprint* panel, drag *Animation Values* into the AnimGraph and select *Get Animation Variables*.
    <p align="center">
      <img src="../images/unreal/graph.png" width="769" height="501" alt="Open Device">
    </p>
-3. Drag the pin from *Animation Values* and create a *Break FTIAnimationValueData* node.
+2. Drag the pin from *Animation Values* and create a *Break FTIAnimationValueData* node.
    <p align="center">
      <img src="../images/unreal/drag.png" width="627" height="606" alt="Open Device">
    </p>
-5. For each shape, drag out from the pin and create a *Modify Curve* node.
+3. For each shape, drag out from the pin and create a *Modify Curve* node.
-6. Right-click on *Modify Curve*, add a curve pin, and select the control to drive with animation data.
+4. Right-click on *Modify Curve*, add a curve pin, and select the control to drive with animation data.
-7. Connect *Break FTIAnimationValueData* to the curve pin in *Modify Curve*.
+5. Connect *Break FTIAnimationValueData* to the curve pin in *Modify Curve*.
-8. Connect the final *Modify Curve* node to the *Output Pose* node.
+6. Connect the final *Modify Curve* node to the *Output Pose* node.
-9. Play your scene to animate your character with Faceware Studio data
+7. Play your scene to animate your character with Faceware Studio data